Print this topic

 Place

-Place your pēpi baby in their own baby bed for every sleep, including when visiting friends and whānau (family).
-Have their bed in the same room as you for at least the first six months.
+Place your pēpi in their own bed for every sleep, including when visiting friends and whānau (family).
+Have their bed in the same room as you for at least the first 6 months.

-Your pēpi baby can sleep in a cot, bassinet, wahakura (woven flax bassinet) or Pēpi-Pod.
-Work and Income may be able to help you pay for a baby bed if you need it.
+Your pēpi can sleep in a cot, bassinet, wahakura (woven flax bassinet) or Pēpi-Pod.
+Work and Income may be able to help you pay for a pēpi bed if you need help.

-If you choose to sleep in bed with your pēpi baby , put them in their own baby bed beside you - for example, a Pēpi-pod or wahakura.
-This will help reduce the risk of your pēpi baby suffocating while they are asleep.
+If you choose to sleep in bed with your pēpi, put them in their own bed beside you.
+For example, in a Pēpi-pod or wahakura.
+This will help reduce the risk of your pēpi suffocating while they are asleep.
 To find out more about a Pēpi-pod or wahakura, ask your midwife.

-It's never safe to put your pēpi baby to sleep in an adult bed, on a couch or on a chair.
+It is never safe to put your pēpi to sleep in an adult bed, on a couch or on a chair.

-The person looking after your pēpi baby needs to be sober and drug-free.
+The person looking after your pēpi needs to be sober and drug-free.

 Eliminate